RaviTambade/SDM/README.md

 <img src="/images/agile-development.jpg"/>

 Software Development Methodologies are developed to benefit both the development team and customers.
 Using a software development methodology allows the team to cut down on inefficiency and provide a more accurate delivery timeline.
 It prevents the team from reacting to every input, but instead, allows them to be more organized and structured when dealing with spontaneous changes.
-Most of the methodologies fall can be categorized as either a waterfall, iterative or continuous model.
+Most of the methodologies fall can be categorized as either a Waterfall, Iterative or Continuous model (Agile).

 Let is explore Software Development metholodies by doing.
 Learn by doing not by just reading and watching.